 Lightweighting is a concept in the auto industry about building cars and trucks that are less heavy as a way to achieve better fuel efficiency and handling.
 The main guiding ideology of automobile weight reduction is to ensure the steady improvement of performance and to design various assembly components in an energy-efficient manner to continuously optimize the model spectrum.
 Automotive lightweight is the integration of the advantages of design, materials, and advanced processing and forming technologies.
-In this article, we will take a look at how titanium is used in the automotive lightweight.
+In this article, we will take a look at how is titanium used in automotive lightweight.

 It is a systematic project that combines the four aspects of automobile performance improvement, weight reduction, structural optimization, and reasonable price.
 It is of great significance to promote the further development of automobile manufacturing.